 |Fall||Elective (AC 562 or AC 563)||3|

 Students must complete either AC 562 Global Accounting & Business Issues or AC 563 Seminar in International Taxation and two additional Elective courses.

 To view the MS in Accountancy Curriculum by semester please click here.

 To view the MS in Accountancy - Tax Concentration - Curriculum by semester please click here.

 To view the Foundation Courses Pathway for MS in Accountancy students please click here.

 A list of the MS in Accountancy Course Descriptions can be found here.

-We would like to speak with you directly about your interest in the Boler Part-Time MBA.
+We would like to speak with you directly about your interest in the Boler MS in Accountancy.
 Kristopher Tibbs (MBA) Assistant Dean for Graduate Business Programs is available to discuss the program and whether it’s a right fit for your goals and current career/life situation.